 This website relies heavily upon Dan Flores' ideas and information in his books Caprock Canyonlands and Horizontal Yellow.
-Through his work Caprock Canyonlands, Flores influenced the recognition of this unique land and its formal designation by the USGS as distinct ecoregions.
-Flores once owned a place in Yellowhouse Canyon on the Double Mountain Fork of the Brazos.
+Through his publications, Flores influenced the recognition of this unique land and its formal designation by the USGS as distinct ecoregions.

 U. S. Geological Survey